enkidevs/curriculum/java/data-management/file-management/checking-for-the-existence-of-files-and-directories.md

 ---
 ## Quiz

-headline: what is missing from the following snippet?
+headline: can you figure out what check should be included in the following snippet?

 question: |
   // What should be checked here such that the below code won't throw errors?